 If you’re taking the train out of London to visit these pumpkin patches in Surrey or Essex, book your train with the Trainline for ease, convenience, and great prices.
 Their website and mobile app is really easy to use.

 Also on the Trainline website or mobile app, you can purchase a UK Railcard.
-I would recommend this if you’re going to be doing any train travel around the UK (outside of London) because you will get 30% off every ticket.
+I would recommend this if you’re going to be travelling by train around the UK (outside of London) because you will get 30% off on every ticket.

 Make sure to carry your Railcard with you (it can be stored in the Trainline app) as ticket inspectors may wish to see it upon boarding your train.